MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-settings.md

 ### Gateway SKUs with VPN Fast Path Enabled

 With the release of VPN Fast Path Public Preview, Azure Stack Hub supports three new SKUs with higher throughput.
-It also increases the overall stamp capacity from 4 Gbps to 10 Gbps.

 New limits and throughput will be enabled once VPN Fast Path is enabled on your Azure Stack stamp.

 Azure Stack Hub offers the VPN gateway SKUs shown in the following table: